For those wishing to email someone immediately

 Welcome to VHBG’s Independent Living program

-Karen Swansey, M.S. has worked with children and families for nearly 30 years in a variety of settings and different populations.
+Karen Swansey, M.S. is the Director of Independent Living.
+Karen has worked with children and families for nearly 30 years in a variety of settings and different populations.
 Her work has included Behavior Support Technician in locked hospital residential programs and group homes, Case Manager and Therapist for juvenile sex offenders, Intensive Juvenile Probation Officer, Director of Juvenile Drug Treatment Court, Local and Statewide Program Director for Big Brothers Big Sisters, and several positions with Virginia Home for Boys and Girls.
 At Virginia Home for Boys and Girls, Karen has held the positions of Admissions and Marketing Manager, Assistant Director of Quality Assurance and Compliance, and Director of the Independent Living Arrangement.
 She enjoys being an agent of change for youth and their families and is inspired by the hope found by clients through our services.
 Her daily mission is to help others move from surviving day-to-day to living full, happy, and productive lives.
 Karen is excited about the new and innovative opportunities VHBG’s Independent Living Arrangement is offering to the young adults aging out of traditional foster care.
 Karen brings immense passion and energy to her work and strives to improve the lives of the young adults we serve and the greater community.

 Click here for Independent Living Arrangement Program Details (for youth aging out of foster care).